University of Pittsburgh Sophomore Dorms Ranked

-Ranking the sophomore dorms at University of Pittsburgh, according to students.
+Ranking the best sophomore dorms at University of Pittsburgh, according to students.

 Lothrop Hall